top of page

 About Your Teacher

-I am a scholar, an author, and a healing practitioner.
+I am an academic, an author, and a teacher.
 I am of mixed ethnicity and mixed cultural experience.
 I have over 20 years’ experience as a scholar and lecturer of literature and race, and I am also a yoga teacher and a doula.
 I believe in and experience anti-racism as a vibrant combination of cultural education, self-enquiry, and healing.

 My academic work focuses on African American and Black British literature, diaspora, cultural memory and aesthetics.
 My book, The Cultural Memory of Africa in African American and Black British Fiction, 1970-2000, was published by Palgrave in 2016, and my articles have appeared in a range of scholarly journals.
 My work has been called “boldly progressive” and “exhilarating”, and my students find me “enlightened”, “welcoming”, and “inspirational”.